d-bl/GroundForge-help/docs/Nets/index.md

 Hints for the nets page
 -----------------------

-Changing the input box manually and using the _tab_ on your keyboard (or click anywhere on the page) has the same effect as the wand in the stitches section.

 Typing enter reloads the page, the input box of the stitches section becomes part of the page address.
 If the highlight check box was ticked, you will have to tick it again.